-(1) Table of Contents

-(2) A copy of the guidelines for application of University promotion criteria pursuant to Article 9.

-(3) Candidate information, including the candidate's current curriculum vitae.

-(4) A signed statement by the candidate attesting to the accuracy of the information in the dossier.

-(5) Annual assignments for the past five years or since the last promotion.

-(6) Candidate's statement setting forth the candidate's contributions to department program(s) and how he/she meets the stated criteria.

-(7) Philosophy of Teaching.
-The candidate should include a statement of his or her philosophy of teaching, if his/her assignments include teaching.

-(8) Evidence of Excellence in Instruction and other Assigned Activities.
+- (1) The University's promotion procedures checklist. - (2) A copy of the guidelines for application of University promotion criteria adopted pursuant to Article 9. - (3) Candidate information, including the candidate's current curriculum vitae. - (4) A signed statement by the candidate attesting to the accuracy of the information in the dossier. - (5) Annual assignments for the past five years or since the last promotion. - (6) Candidate's statement setting forth the candidate's contributions to department program(s) and how he/she meets the stated criteria. - (7) Philosophy of Teaching.
+The candidate should include a statement of his or her philosophy of teaching, if his/her assignments include teaching. - (8) Evidence of Excellence in Instruction and Other Assigned Activities.
 Instructors' assignments are multifaceted.
-Both the quality and the quantity of the individual's achievements (evidence of outstanding performance in the case of promotion to University Instructor or University Lecturer) should be presented in the dossier.
+Both the quality and the quantity of the individual's achievements (evidence of outstanding performance in the case of promotion to University Instructor or University Lecturer) should be presented in the dossier. - a.

-- a.
 A table showing course numbers and titles taught for the past five years, or since the last promotion, including the number of times each course was taught, with average enrollment during the period.
 Provide a brief narrative that highlights any special aspects, such as on-line, writing intensive, honors, or service-learning. - b.
 A list of assigned duties other than teaching. - c.
 Complete annual end-of-year departmental evaluations for the past five years or since the last promotion. - d.
-Additional evidence of instructional effectiveness if applicable, may be included:

-&lt;sup>21 During the phase-in period of this promotion process for Instructors and Lecturers, candidates may include in their dossiers relevant information which supports their candidacy from the beginning of their employment by the UNF.

-- 1. A maximum of three peer evaluations of instruction or teaching observation reports completed within the past five years or since the last promotion. - 2.
-A list of awards or other recognitions for teaching effectiveness. - 3.
-Other evidence, as appropriate. - (9) Curricular Development.
+Additional evidence of instructional effectiveness if applicable, may be included: - 1.
+A maximum of three peer evaluations of instruction or teaching observation reports completed within the past five years or since the last promotion. - 2.
+A list of awards or other recognitions for teaching effectiveness.

+- 3. Other evidence, as appropriate, including letters from colleagues external to the department. - (9) Curricular Development.
 A description of in-class assignments and exercises, program, curriculum, or assessment efforts completed during the past five years or since the last promotion. - (10) Administration and Service.
 A description of administration and service activities during the past five years or since the last promotion. - (11) Review Process Materials.
-A section for the insertion of the assessments and recommendations of the Department Instructor/Lecturer Promotion Committee, the Department Chair, the Dean, the University-Wide Instructor/Lecturer Promotion Committee, and the Provost and Vice President of Academic Affairs, should be provided. - (12) Additional documents.
-A listing of documents added to the dossier by authorized individuals as per this Article after commencement of consideration of the dossier.
-The listing shall be added to the table of contents by the individual who requested the additional document(s), referencing the date, and the reasons why such document(s) were included. - (d) Optional Component: Additional information supporting candidacy that may be included. - (1) Evidence of Professional Development.
+A section for the insertion of the assessments and recommendations by the Department Instructor/Lecturer Promotion Committee, the Department Chair, the Dean, the University-Wide Instructor/Lecturer Promotion Committee, and the Provost and Vice President of Academic Affairs, should be provided. - (d) Optional Component: Additional information supporting candidacy that may be included. - (1) Evidence of Professional Development.
 A statement of efforts taken to develop professionally and remain current in one's field, that may include a list of workshops and other training attended during the past five years or since the last promotion. - (2) Advising or Mentoring.
 A description of mentoring and advising activities during the past five years or since the last promotion. - (3) Scholarly or Creative Work.
-A description, in discipline-specific citation format, of relevant scholarly or creative work presented, published, or performed during the past five years or since the last promotion.
+A description, in discipline specific citation format, of relevant scholarly or creative work presented, published, or performed during the past five years or since the last promotion. - (4) Colleagues Letters: All letters received from departmental faculty, which are submitted by the deadline.

-22.6 Alterations to the Instructor/Lecturer Promotion Dossier.
+23.6 Alterations to the Instructor/Lecturer Promotion Dossier.